Nigerian Army Day: History

 The history of the Nigerian Army Day is traced back to 1863 when the "Glover Hausas" was formed by the late British War veteran, John Hawley Glover who organized and assemble the freed Hausa slaves to protect the Royal Niger Company from marauding incursions of the Ashantis.

 The assemblage of this youth to repel the invasion of intruders marked the formation of the Nigerian Army.

 On 6 July was adopted to mark Nigerian Army Day because it was believed that the Glover Hausas, that metamorphosed to the Nigerian Army, were formed on 6 July.
 The history of the day can also be traced back to 6 July 1967, the day the Nigerian Civil War began.
+The first celebration took place in 1978.

 Army Day by year

 2013

 In 2013, during the celebration in Ogun State, southwestern Nigeria, Chief Olusegun Obasanjo, the former President of Nigeria declined the Ogun State Governor, Ibikunle Amosun's request to lay a wreath at the event centre in Abeokuta on the basis of the fact that he was not listed as one of the people to perform the wreath-laying for the fallen heroes.